NEW OpenAI Structured Outputs with Label Studio 🚀

 2. In the Prompt field, enter your prompt.
 Keep in mind the following:

-• You must include the text class.
-(In the demo below, this is the review class.)
-Click the text class name to insert it into the prompt.
+• You must include the text variables.
+These appear directly above the prompt field.
+(In the demo below, this is the review variable.)
+Click the text variable name to insert it into the prompt.

 • Although not strictly required, you should provide definitions for each class to ensure prediction accuracy and to help add context.